 Along with our current CloudSat and CALIPSO Missions, 2014 will be an exciting year for NASA Missions and GLOBE!
 Here are four opportunities to take part in GLOBE Campaigns related to NASA Missions: Soil Moisture Active Passive Mission (SMAP), Global Precipitation Measurement (GPM), CloudSat and CALIPSO.

-The NASA Soil Moisture Active Passive or SMAP Mission will be launched on November 5, 2014.
+The NASA Soil Moisture Active Passive or SMAP Mission is scheduled to launch in late 2014.
 Once in orbit and checked out, SMAP will provide measurements of soil moisture and freeze/thaw state.
-The SMAP Mission will produces global maps of soil moisture every three days.
+The SMAP Mission will produce daily maps of soil moisture with global coverage every three days.

 Clouds influence Earth's weather and climate.
 They bringing water from the air to the ground and from one region of the globe to another.
 Clouds also have a large impact on Earth's radiation budget; even small changes in cloud abundance or distribution could affect climate.

 GLOBE students and teachers can collect and enter data that will be compared to CloudSat measurements.
 CloudSat, in turn, contributes Earth science learning opportunities to lifelong learners and shares the results of CloudSats scientific research mission to improve our understanding of clouds and global climate change.